Zren/NewTabRecentBookmarks/ReadMe.md

 Run `sh ./build.sh` to generate a `firefox.xpi` and a `chrome.crx`.

-You can easily load the `src/` as an unpackge addon in Firefox.
+You can easily load the `src/` as an unpacked addon in Firefox.

-To test in Chrome, you will need to modify the `manifest.json` before loading it as an unpackage extension.
+To test in Chrome, you will need to modify the `manifest.json` before loading it as an unpacked extension.
 First run `python3 buildchrome.py` to modify the `manifest.json`.

 ![](screenshots/ChromeWithFavicons.png)